Chart Color Schemes

 AreaSearch analysis of employment trends sees Jandakot performing better than 85% of local markets assessed across Australia

 Jandakot has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.3% in the past year, with an estimated employment growth of 3.8%.
+The unemployment rate in the area is 2.3%, lower than Greater Perth's 4.0%.
+Employment growth over the past year was estimated at 3.8%.

-As of September 2025, 1,661 residents are employed, with an unemployment rate of 1.7%, below Greater Perth's rate of 4.0%.
-Workforce participation is at 68.7%, compared to Greater Perth's 65.2%.
+As of September 2025, there are 1,661 residents employed, with an unemployment rate of 1.7% below Greater Perth's rate.
+Workforce participation in Jandakot is 75.9%, compared to Greater Perth's 71.6%.
+According to Census responses, 9.5% of residents work from home.
 Leading employment industries include health care & social assistance, education & training, and retail trade.
-Education & training has a notable concentration with employment levels at 1.3 times the regional average.

 Frequently Asked Questions - Employment